jramb/spreadsheet2ws/README.md

 ## Run

+Configuration and parameters: Parameters can be used in several places in the form of Key Values.
+First of all, all parameters are loaded from `setup\config.xml`.

+You can complete, add and override any parameter in `config.xml` using the **second** tab in the spreadsheet file.
+The column A and B can contain and override any parameter.
+(If you use a header row, just leave A1 empty to not risk any accident.)
+Only the first two columns are used as-is, the rest can be used for comments.
+Lines which have no value in A are not used.
+Parameters specified here override `config.xml`.

+In the last step you can override any parameter in the run command line, as parameters in the form `key=value`.
+These are strongest and override both parameters in the file and in `config.xml`.

+Why is this so a big deal?
+Because the parameters (all of them!) can be used in the stylesheets as input, which is quite powerfull.

 * Prepare the .xlsx file with the data you want to load.
-In the current setup, only columns where the first column (`A` = `0`) is empty or contains the text `NEW` is loaded.
+In the current setup, only the **first** tab and there only the columns where the first column (`A` = `0`) is empty or contains the text `NEW` is loaded.
-* Close(!) the file in Excel.
-Excel locks the file and the command needs to update the file.
+* Close(!) the file in the spreadsheet program.
+Spreadsheet program lock the file while open and the our program need to update the file (unless `update-file` is set to false!).
 * Make sure that java is in your path, in `cmd` shell go to the directory which contains the `run.bat` file, the `lib/` and the `setup/`.
 * Run it:
     `run`

+* The first parameter (and only the first) is checked if it is the name of a readable file.
+If yes, that file is the spreadsheet file to be loaded instead of what might be specified in the `config.xml`.
-* You can override any parameter in the config.xml in the `run` command, e.g. to prevent update of the Excel file:
+* As mentioned you can override any parameter in the config.xml in the `run` command, e.g. to prevent update of the spreadsheet file:
     `run update-file=false`
 or if you want to run in a different environment:
     `run environment=TEST`
 or you can add additional parameters (which can be used in the stylesheets):
     `run keyword=value01 debug=false password=secretword username=admin`

-Unless run with `update-file=false` the Excel file is updated according to your setup after the run is complete.
+Unless run with `update-file=false` the spreadsheet file is updated according to your setup after the run is complete.

+## Warning

+Because the way spreadsheet data works, this tool will not use or evaluate formulas, sorry.
+You will need to evaluate formulas yourself and paste the value in the correct columns.
+I do not see an easy way around this.

+Last thing: I take no responsibility of what happens if you use this tool.
+If it somehow harms your data: your problem, not mine.

-## Autor
+## Author

 Jörg Ramb

 ## TODO

-* Make this a Maven project?
+* Make this a Maven project or fix the compile/dependencies somehow nice.
 * Do we need parallel execution?